VWO Testing

 Customers choose social media to report issues to catch immediate attention.
 A majority of customers have noted a response within the same day on Facebook (51%) and Twitter(83%).

-Customers flock to social media for faster response time, so active and regular presence there will be wise.
+Customers flock to social media for faster response time, so an active and regular presence there will be wise.
 You could use the many online reputation management tools to stay on top of all the mentions of your company on the internet.
 Apart from the popular monitoring tools like Hootsuite and Mention, you could also set up alerts to be updated on all that is being talked about you on social media.

 Another thing that can be done on social media is to contact the negative reviewer by direct message.
 You could try to have a conversation about a problem in private, thereby allowing you to build a more personal relationship and an opportunity to delight.